 So, how much can you expect to pay for renter’s insurance in Ontario?

-The average cost of tenant (also known as renter’s) insurance in Ontario is around $350 a year.
+The average cost of tenant (also known as renter’s) insurance in Ontario is around $350 a year in 2023.

 That works out to around $29 a month, which is a pretty cheap investment for the money it can save you if you need to make a claim.

 For example, say there’s a fire that starts in your unit that causes a ton of damages to your apartment and other areas in the building.

 Without tenant insurance, you could be liable for tens of thousands in repairs.